"Little House" fans trace the Ingalls family's meandering path, looking for echoes from the past.

 Thirteen miles southwest of town off U.S. 75, a furnished log-cabin replica of the Little House on the Prairie sits next to the foundation of the Ingalls house and the well Pa dug.

 There's also an 1871 schoolhouse and 1885 post office, both relocated.
-It's open from late March through October, with admission by donation.
+It's open from April through October.

 © Beth Gauper